-When planning a trip to Uttarakhand, the likes of Dehradun, Nanital, Rishikesh, and Haridwar top the list.
-But, the state is also home to a plethora of picturesque and serene villages that are perfect for escaping from the hustle and bustle of the modern world and getting close to nature.
+When planning a trip to Uttarakhand, the likes of Dehradun, Nanital, Rishikesh and Haridwar usually top the list.
+But this Indian state is also home to many picturesque and serene villages that are perfect for escaping from the hustle and bustle of the modern world and getting close to nature.
+Amidst the lush green valleys and pristine rivers, these villages lie like hidden gems, each with its own story to tell.
 Here’s our pick of some of the most beautiful.

-Kausani is a picturesque village nestled on a hillside amid dense pine forests and lofty snow-covered mountains.
-Untouched by commercialization, the village is a nature lover’s delight with its pristine natural beauty and 300-kilometer-wide unbeatable vistas of Himalayan peaks – Trisul, Panchchuli, and Nanda Devi.
+Kausani is a pretty village sitting on a hillside amid dense pine forests and lofty snow-covered mountains.
+Untouched by commercialisation, the village is a nature lover’s delight with its pristine natural beauty and 300km-wide unbeatable vistas of Himalayan peaks – Trisul, Panchchuli, and Nanda Devi.
 Make sure to visit the Anasakti Ashram, otherwise known as Gandhi Ashram that will transcend you into the state of peace with their yoga sessions and prayers.
-Also, plenty of trekking trails surround the village, so more adventurous travelers can embark on a trekking expedition.
+Also, plenty of trekking trails surround the village, so more adventurous travellers can embark on a trekking expedition.
 For a secluded retreat and the best panorama, stay at the Kumaon Mandal Vikas Nigam (KMVN) resthouse in the village.

 Situated a few miles from the border of India and Tibet, Mana is India’s last village.
 Set on the banks of River Saraswati, Mana’s shores have mythological significance, as it is said Pandavas had to cross this village for their journey to heaven.
 Also, there is a small cave in the village, Vyas Gufa, where it is believed that sage Ved Vyas lived and composed the epic poem Mahabharata.
 Surrounded by hot springs, natural bridges, lofty mountains, and waterfalls, Mana’s natural scenery is quite impressive.
 The houses here are stone cottages stacked on hills, exuding an authentic character.
 The village is just two miles from Badrinath Dham, the famous pilgrimage site in India, so it is a great home base to stay at to trek to the site.
 Avoid winter months as the entire village is covered in snow.

-Standing at 780 meters above sea level at the intersection of the Tons and Yamuna River, Kalsi is a quaint village that is largely undiscovered by tourists.
-It’s easy to spend a weekend here angling in the Tons River, cycling on its winded roads dotted with sal and oak trees, or relaxing by the riverside, while being surrounded by peace and quiet.
+Standing 780m above sea level at the intersection of the Tons and Yamuna River, Kalsi is a quaint village largely undiscovered by tourists.
+It’s easy to spend a weekend here angling in the Tons river, cycling on its winding roads dotted with sal and oak trees, or relaxing by the riverside, while being surrounded by peace and quiet.
 Do not leave without seeing the Ashoka Pillar Rock Edict, which is the prime attraction of the village.

 With Nanda Kot, Nanda Devi, and Panchchuli peaks looming right behind in all its glory, the Chaukori is a paradise for nature lovers with its stunning views, fruit orchards, and beautiful tea gardens.
 The village is home to a few temples that are worth visiting.
 There are a few resorts and rest houses to accommodate visitors.

-Situated on Chamba-Mussoorie road, Kanatal is a picturesque village set amid the snow-covered hills, pine forests, and wildflowers.
-There is plenty to do and see here.
-You can visit the famous religious and natural spots of the area—Surkunda Devi temple and Tehri dam—go for nature walks or a jungle safari in the Kodai Jungle, or indulge in other outdoor activities, like camping, valley crossing, rock climbing, rappelling, and trekking.
-To treat yourself and experience the local lifestyle, opt for homestays, which are mud houses.
-It is a perfect spot for those looking for an active holiday!
+Situated on the Chamba-Mussoorie road, Kanatal is set amid snow-covered hills, pine forests and wildflowers.
+Here you can visit religious and natural spots including Surkunda Devi temple and Tehri dam go for nature walks or a jungle safari in the Kodai jungle, or indulge in other outdoor activities, like camping, valley crossing, rock climbing, rappelling, and trekking.
+To experience the local lifestyle, opt for a homestay in a mud house.